-The main one of these appears to have been ‘Poison, Passion & Petrifaction’ by George Bernard Shaw and this is thought to be the first actual play performed by MDC – although there may well, of course, have been others during the earlier years when it was ‘merely’ an ‘After School’ group?
+The main one of these appears to have been ‘Poison, Passion & Petrifaction’ by George Bernard Shaw and this is thought to be the first actual play performed by Markhouse Drama Club; although there may well, of course, have been others during the earlier years when it was ‘merely’ an ‘After School’ group?

-As is shown in the first two newspaper reports, the other plays were ‘The Man in the Bowler Hat’ by A.A.Milne (re-staged by the DC in 1974) and ‘The Family Group’ by Mabel Constandurous – the script of which has recently been found – and initially thought to have been presented towards the end of the life of the Drama Club – but the discovery of the Guardian Report somewhat proves this ‘rough estimate’ to have been almost 20 years adrift!
+The report confirms that the other two plays were ‘The Man in the Bowler Hat’ by A.A.Milne (re-staged by the DC in 1974) and ‘The Family Group’ by Mabel Constandurous.
+When the script of the latter was first found it was thought that the play had been staged towards the end of the life of the Drama Club – but the discovery of the Guardian Report somewhat proves this ‘rough estimate’ to have been almost 20 years adrift!

-Interestingly, in edition of the Guardian a week or so later, Peter Denholm wrote an article along the lines of the importance of encouraging young people – not destroying their interests and self worth by inappropriate and unhelpful negative adjudications.
-In this respect he referred to the example of an extremely upset young girl who thought, on the basis of what had been said at the adjudication of the above ‘Final’, that she had let all her friends down – and was consequently inconsolable!
+In this he referred to the example of an extremely upset young girl who thought, on the basis of what had been said at the adjudication of the above ‘Final’, that she had let all her friends down – and was consequently inconsolable!

 Just shows how lucky the MDC was to be run by adults who knew how the work with, encourage and get the best out of, young people – and make it great fun!